layershifter/TLDExtract/README.md

 ## Parsing modes

 Package has three modes of parsing:
-* allow ICCAN suffixes (domains are those delegated by ICANN or part of the IANA root zone database);
+* allow ICANN suffixes (domains are those delegated by ICANN or part of the IANA root zone database);
 * allow private domains (domains are amendments submitted to Public Suffix List by the domain holder, as an expression of how they operate their domain security policy);
 * allow custom (domains that are not in list, but can be usable, for example: example, mycompany, etc).